 Inform new employees: provide information in employee handbooks or utilize payroll stuffers, flyers or posters around the office so new employees are aware the plan exists.

 - Explain the enrollment process: schedule enrollment meetings or provide enrollment books so employees can understand how to get started and how to choose the appropriate investments.

 - Discuss regularly: conduct annual or continuing education meetings that can be used to keep participants informed on how and why to save and invest.

 - Provide resources: share the 401(k) website with employees, which has many tools for investment planning and forecasting.
 Resources like this help employees understand when they can afford to retire.
 Share these tools through meetings, handouts or email.

-Nachman Norwood & Parrott understands the importance of education in retirement planning.
-Read what criteria companies must meet when offering a 401(k) plan and more information on how companies can educate their employees by downloading NNP’s second quarter newsletter on the Nachman Norwood & Parrott website.
+Nachman Norwood & Parrott Walth Management Consultancy (NNP) understands the importance of education in retirement planning.
+Read what criteria companies must meet when offering a 401(k) plan and more information on how companies can educate their employees by downloading NNP’s second quarter newsletter on our website.

 Investment products and services are offered through Wells Fargo Advisors Financial Network, LLC (WFAFN), Member SIPC, a registered broker-dealer and a separate non-bank affiliate of Wells Fargo & Company.

 Nachman Norwood & Parrott Wealth Management Consultancy is a separate entity from WFAFN.